 Easy Ways to Write a Thesis Statement

-A Thesis Statement explains what you want the reader to think, do, believe or know.
-A thesis:
+Explain what you want the reader to think, do, believe or know.

-- Most often is put at the end of the first or second paragraph.
+Most often come at the end of the first or second paragraph.

 1. Make a Thesis Question